sosconf/Account-Authentication-Service/README.md

 ```
 sudo /usr/local/nginx/sbin/nginx
 ```
-Visit `http://IP address of server public network`，If the browser opens the same as the image below，then the initial configuration of Nginx is successful :
+Visit `http://IP address of server public network`, if the browser opens the same as the image below，then the initial configuration of Nginx is successful:

-Next, configure the boot self-starting file :
+Next, configure the self-executing file:
 ```
 sudo vim /etc/init.d/nginx
 ===========================================================